Richard Ravitch: Lieutenant Governor of New York

 Following a scandal in early 2008, New York Governor Eliot Spitzer resigned the governorship effective March 17, 2008, and the lieutenant governor, David Paterson, became the governor of New York.
 Since there is no provision for filling the office of the lieutenant governor in case of vacancy, it was filled on an acting basis by leaders of the state Senate.
 During the 2009 New York State Senate leadership crisis, in an attempt to break a legislative stalemate, Paterson appointed Ravitch to the position of Lieutenant Governor of New York.
 Ravitch, who just turned 76 the previous day, was sworn in as Lieutenant Governor at 8:45 pm on July 8, 2009, while eating dinner at Peter Luger Steak House in Brooklyn.

 Several months of legal challenges followed the appointment.
 New York State Attorney General Andrew Cuomo had previously asserted that the governor of New York did not have the authority to appoint a lieutenant governor.
 State Senator Pedro Espada Jr. announced he would sue to prevent the appointment.
 Supporters claimed Paterson had the right to appoint statewide officials, and opponents agreed with Cuomo's interpretation that the right to appoint officials did not include the office of lieutenant governor.
 There were several rulings on the matter.
 On July 21, 2009, New York Supreme Court Justice William R. LaMarca issued a preliminary injunction against Ravitch performing any duties of the office.
 That injunction was stayed by Appellate Division Justice L. Priscilla Hall.
 On August 20, the Appellate Division, Second Department ruled unanimously that "the Governor’s purported appointment of Mr. Ravitch was unlawful because no provision of the Constitution or of any statute provides for the filling of a vacancy in the office of lieutenant governor other than by election."
 On September 22, 2009, New York State's highest Court, the New York Court of Appeals, ruled that the governor had the authority to appoint a lieutenant governor in the event of a vacancy.

 As Lieutenant Governor, Ravitch opted not to receive a salary.

 Ravitch's main job as Lieutenant Governor was to attempt to improve the state budgeting process.
 Working with the Nelson A. Rockefeller Institute of Government, he presented a series of recommendations on the subject, but his plan was not accepted by Paterson or the New York State legislature.
 In looking back on his tenure in office, Ravitch was quoted as saying "The truth of the matter is, I don't feel I accomplished anything very substantive."
 Ravitch did, however, influence the public discussion of the severe budget problems facing New York and other states.
 The papers he and Rockefeller Institute scholars produced during his tenure as Lieutenant Governor included analysis of New York's budget process, its Medicaid system, the budgetary powers of the Governor, transportation infrastructure, and the structural budgetary imbalance facing the state.
-Ravitch also worked with Christopher O. Ward to turn around construction at World Trade Center site.
+Ravitch also worked with Christopher O. Ward to turn around construction at the World Trade Center site.